Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GettingStarted.md

 ![Example of Perception running with show visualizations enabled](images/visualized.png)
 <br/>_Example of Perception running with show visualizations enabled_

-1. To use the visualizer, select the Main Camera, and in the Inspector pane, in the Perception Camera component, enable **Show Visualizations**.
+1. To use the visualizer, select the Main Camera, and in the Inspector window, in the Perception Camera component, enable **Show Visualizations**.
 This enables the built-in labelers which includes segmentation data, 2D bounding boxes, pixel and object counts.
 2. Enabling the visualizer creates new UI controls in the Editor's Game view.
 These controls allow you to control each of the individual visualizers.
 You can enable or disable individual visualizers.
 Some visualizers also include controls that let you change their output.

 ![Visualization controls in action](images/controls.gif)